cdsbasel/Hackathons_2020Autumn/menu/visualization.md

 <a href="http://doi.org/10.3390/su11010080">Ciers, J., Mandic, A., Toth, L. D., & Veld, G. O. T. (2018).
 Carbon footprint of academic air travel: A case study in Switzerland.
 Sustainability, 11(1), 80.</a

 Knaflic, C. N. (2015).
-Storytelling with data: A data visualization guide for business professionals.Hoboken, New Jersey: John Wiley & Sons, Inc.
+Storytelling with data: A data visualization guide for business professionals.Hoboken, New Jersey: John Wiley & Sons, Inc. (For a summary see Chapter 8)